Skip to main content

 • Pull the ice box forward and out while keeping the rear wire harness from snagging.

-• Use a 1/4 inch screwdriver to remove the three screws holding the air handler housing.
+• Use a 1/4" nut driver to remove the three screws holding the air handler housing.

 • Use a 12 inch extension to reach the upper-left screw because clearance is very tight.